ccamlr/CCAMLRGIS/cran-comments.md

 ## Check results

-* There were no ERRORS, WARNINGS, or NOTES except for:
+* There were no ERRORS, WARNINGS, or NOTES.

-2 Notes on Windows Server 2022, R-devel, 64 bit:

-- Found the following files/directories: ''NULL''
-- checking for detritus in the temp directory: 'lastMiKTeXException'

-1 Note on Fedora Linux, R-devel, clang, gfortran; and on Ubuntu Linux 20.04.1 LTS, R-release, GCC:

-- Skipping checking HTML validation: no command 'tidy' found

 ## Notes about CRAN edits